Search Results :

 • The miniOrange LDAP/AD Login for Intranet Sites Premium Plugin will appear on the left-hand panel once the plugin has been activated.

-Step 2: Setup miniOrange LDAP/AD Login for Intranet Sites Premium Plugin
+Setup miniOrange LDAP/AD Login for Intranet Sites Premium Plugin

-To activate the licence key in the plugin, follow the instructions below.
+To activate the licence key in the plugin, follow the instructions below:

 • Enter your miniOrange account credentials which you have used at the time of the plugin purchase and then click on the Verify button.

-• To get license key, login to your miniOrange Admin Console, goto License->Manage License.
+Note:To get license key, login to your miniOrange Admin Console, goto License >> Manage License.
 Click on the View License Key button and then Copy the license key.

 • Once the license is activated successfully.
 You can now proceed with the plugin configuration.

-LDAP Connection Information
+LDAP Connection Configuration

-LDAP User Mapping Information
+LDAP User Mapping Configuration

+• Search Base : Click on Possible Search Bases/Base DNs button to get a list of all OU's in the LDAP Server and select them.
 Alternatively, Provide the distinguished name of the Search Base object.
 If you have users in different locations in the directory(OU's), separate the distinguished names of the search base objects by a semi-colon(;).

 • Username Attribute : Select the LDAP Username Attribute.
 You will need to enter the username during LDAP login based on the username attribute configured.